EggPool/EggMinerGpu/Version4/config.md

 It's not being modified, it's not being accessed afterward.

+## restartAfter
+*Since 4.0.100*

+Force an auto close of the miner after restart minutes.
+Miner should then be restarted by the control script (provided bismuth.sh / bismuth.bat)

+To restart every 2 hours:
+`restartAfter = 120`

 ```
 #### This file needs an empty line at the end.
 #### Don't ask why, and don"t remove it or you'll get a syntax error.